Was Your Business Loan Denied? Don’t Panic: Do This Instead

 1. Low credit score

-Lenders review your personal credit history and have minimum credit scores that they’ll accept.
-Conventional lenders, like banks, typically require higher credit scores, while mission-driven alternative lenders have more flexible criteria.
+Lenders review your personal credit history and have minimum credit scores they’ll accept.
+Traditional lenders, like banks, typically require higher credit scores, while alternative lenders have more flexible criteria.
 Alternative lenders will also look at the bigger picture of your credit story and help you address credit challenges.

 A low credit score may mean that you have a short credit history or that you’ve been diligent about not using credit (which, while financially responsible, doesn’t contribute to building your credit history).
-Sometimes, too, things happen that lead you to use more credit than usual, such as when an illness or divorce temporarily strains finances.
+And sometimes, things happen that lead you to use more credit than usual, such as an unexpected expense.
 However, a low credit score can also signal overuse of credit, a history of missed payments, or other financial difficulties.

 Be sure to always pay your existing bills and debts on time.
 Automated payments can make this easier to manage, as long as you always have enough money in your account.
-Also, only use the amount of credit that you can pay off in full each month.
-And if your credit history is brief, consider using credit-building products or services.
+Also, you should only use the amount of credit that you can pay off each month.
+If your credit history is brief, consider using credit-building products or services.

 If you’ve been in business for some time, you’ll also want to review your business’s credit history– although lenders usually review personal credit score , establishing a positive business credit history can strengthen your position.